prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 the GRUB image is lacking the `cryptodisk` module and the original plaintext `/boot` partition is lost, you'd need to reboot into a live CD to recover).
-Moreover increasing the number of partitions *increases usage pattern visibility*: a separate `/boot` partitions, although encrypted, will likely leak the fact that a kernel update took place to an attacker with access to both pre- and post-update snapshots.
+Moreover increasing the number of partitions *increases usage pattern visibility*: a separate `/boot` partition, even encrypted, will likely leak the fact that a kernel update took place to an attacker with access to both pre- and post-update snapshots.

 On the other hand, the inconvenient of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, some